 The channel will initially only support 4K, without High Dynamic Range (HDR), but Erlich has said “We will be addressing HDR in the future, but we're doing 4K first because of YouTube’s ability to support 4K.”

 Sony will be producing most of the content itself at its Digital Motion Picture Centre on the Sony Picture studio lot.
 You can find Sony's YouTube channel here.

 Paramount Pictures has also added content to YouTube, in the form of hundreds of licensed movies.
 Although many of Paramount’s biggest titles are missing, the films include King Solomon’s Mines, Elvis Presley’s King Creole and Masters of the Universe.
 It’s thought the films have been made available in an effort to make money from advertising revenue, as they’d likely go unwatched.

-Paramount describes the channel as: "a collection of Paramount full-length films and clips, including selections that range from black-and-white to color, comedy to horror, and everything in between.“Viewers are invited to explore the vast landscape of cinema’s history, share their favourite films and discover new ones through this official channel created by Paramount Pictures".
+Paramount describes the channel as: "a collection of Paramount full-length films and clips, including selections that range from black-and-white to color, comedy to horror, and everything in between.

 You can access the Paramount Vault here.

 TVPlayer Plus launches in the UK

 TVPlayer has launched TVPlayer Plus as an affordable pay-TV platform.
 The service will provide access to the Discovery Channel, TLC, British Eurosport, Cartoon Network, History channel, Lifetime, Gold and the Sony Movie channel, for £4.99 a month.
 The full line-up consists of 25 channels.